bitshares/bitshares.github.io-old/_technologies/en/high-performance-and-scalability.md

 ## Smart Contracts

-Many block chains are adopting a general purpose scripting language to define all operations.
+Many blockchains are adopting a general purpose scripting language to define all operations.
 These designs end up defining the “Business Logic Processor” as a virtual machine and all transactions are defined as scripts to be run by the virtual machine.
 This approach takes the single-threaded limitations of a real CPU and compounds them by forcing everything through a virtual CPU.
 A virtual CPU, even with Just-In-Time compilation, will always be slower than a